 It would be safe to say that The Boy Next Door was primed for critical ridicule even before it was released.
 For one, it features Jennifer Lopez.
 Back before she became a tabloid joke and the star of a series of banal romcoms, not to mention the widely pilloried disaster of Gigli (2003), there was a point where J-Lo seemed a serious and potentially quite good actress – as witness her work in films like Money Train (1995), U Turn (1997) and especially Steven Soderbergh’s Out of Sight (1998).
 Then however Lopez’s name went stellar, the celebrity machine took over and perception of her was reduced to a series of tabloid headlines, which heaped ridicule on everything she did.
 That said, most of the acting work she has done since 2000 seems to be sleepwalking her way through roles – as though she believed she was a celebrity in such a stratified air above everyone else that she no longer needed to make the effort.
 Even, as here, when she takes to producing the project herself, she does nothing to push the envelope in terms of acting.
 Indeed, The Boy Next Door is so utterly generic and lacking in creativity that you wonder what she possibly saw in the material that she needed to become personally involved.

 The other disastrous component in The Boy Next Door is director Rob Cohen who has simply failed to make a good film ever.
-Look at the evidence – Dragon: The Bruce Lee Story (1993), The Skulls (2000), xXx (2002), Stealth (2005), The Mummy: The Tomb of the Dragon Emperor (2008) and Alex Cross (2012).
+Look at the evidence – Dragon: The Bruce Lee Story (1993), The Skulls (2000), xXx (2002), Stealth (2005), The Mummy: The Tomb of the Dragon Emperor (2008) and Alex Cross (2012), as well as co-wrote Ritual (2002).
 When I mentioned this to people at the preview who were holding out hope for The Boy Next Door, some were prepared to defend The Fast and the Furious (2001), which I suppose is okay as long as mindless car chases are your criteria for entertainment.
 I supposed I might grudgingly add the passable DragonHeart (1996).
 However, you have to look at the rest of Cohen’s body of work, which is premised around action sequences and special effects that frequently defy any kind of credibility, not to mention often descend into the outrightly absurd.
 Even when Rob Cohen seems to be playing it seriously in his films, they are works that defy any kind of intellectual content.

 The Boy Next Door plays out like a cougar version of Fatal Attraction (1987).
 Well that is not quite the case but that is the way that most people are taking it.
 Certainly, it is welcome seeing a stalker film where the stalker is a male rather than a deranged woman, which is statistically the more likely probability than the surfeit of women stalkers we have had on screens since Fatal Attraction.
 However, there is not a thing in the film that feels like it has been assembled without first reaching to a cliche that had been tried in an endless number of other psycho-thrillers.
 Incidentally, the best and most frightening depiction of stalker behaviour I have ever seen on screen is to be found in Anna M. (2007).